Fort Lauderdale Ecotourism Attractions and Activities

 More Dining Spots

 Fresh First, South Florida’s first 100% gluten-free eatery, makes everything from scratch, including lentil and quinoa burgers, raw nut chili tacos, veggie stack sandwiches and raw zucchini puttanesca.
 Beehive Kitchen is a trendy, fast-casual restaurant with two locations in Broward County that sells salad- and grain-based bowls with your choice of toppings, ranging from spinach and wok-seared mushrooms to roasted Brussels sprouts and marinated tomatoes.
 Screaming Carrots in Hallandale is an organic plant-based Thai and Mediterranean restaurant that serves breakfast, lunch and dinner.
-In Plantation, the veggie fav is the Green Wave Café, a gourmet plant-based raw living café that also stages dinner-and-a-demo nights that address topics like detoxification and raw food lifestyles.

 For more South Florida farm-to-table options, check out this Visit Florida guide.